panel-attack/panel-attack/readme_stages.txt

 ~~ [.png, .jpg] ~~

-- "background": background for your stage, to be displayed while playing
+- "background": background for your stage, to be displayed while playing, should be 1280x720 px
-- "thumbnail": thumbnail, to be displayed in the select screen
+- "thumbnail": thumbnail, to be displayed in the select screen, should be 80x45 px

 ~~ [.mp3, .ogg, .it] optional sounds are in parenthesis ~~